joshwnj/hot-pockets/README.md

 ## Pure modules

-When you have a module that causes no side-effects, and just exports a function or a value, we can tell `hot-pockets` to hot-load the whole thing by putting `//@hp:pure` at the top.
+If no `hot-pockets` instructions are found in a module it is considered a "pure" module, and the whole thing will be hot-loaded.

 When you save changes to a pure module, any `hp(() => { ... })` that uses it will be re-executed with the new code.

+## Ignoring modules

+If you know a module causes side-effects, but you don't want to create a hot-pocket, you can tell `hot-pockets` to ignore the module by placing `//@hp:ignore` at the top.

 ## Status